-Types Of Pearls - 5 Silky Pearls To Include In Your Jewelry
+Types Of Pearls - Five Luxurious Pearls To Elevate Your Jewelry Collection

 Unlike diamonds, rubies, emeralds, and other gems, pearls don't need to be cut or polished before they can be used.